-1 In Washington State, apple trees are planted in the spring.
-The apple trees are started from a seed.
-The first growth on the plant is called a
+1 In the state of Washington, a group of apple trees are planted in the spring.
+The apple trees are started from seeds.
+The new little plant is called a

 seedling.
 When the seedling has grown a little larger, it is called a

 rootstock.
 Apple rootstock trees are planted in rows.
-When many trees are planted together, they are called an
+A group of many trees planted together is called an

 orchard.

-2 The young apple tree looks like a stick in the ground the first year.
+2 The seedling looks like a stick in the ground the first year.
 These young trees usually do not have blooms, only leaves.
-Also, there may not be apples on the new tree.
+So, there may not be apples on the new tree.
 Young trees are watered and fertilized and sit in the soil and sun all summer and fall.
 In winter, the leaves drop off and the apple tree sleeps.

 pollination.